Ayms/node-Tor/install/README.md

 	Create a directory - example: /home/bridge

-Go in this directory and do:
+Go into this directory and do:

 	openssl genrsa -out priv-key.pem 1024
 	openssl rsa -in priv-key.pem -pubout > pub-key.pem